 Seasonal Pool House Sundays (Memorial Day through usually the end of September) kick the energy up a notch with lavish bottle service, champagne, specialty cocktails, and DJ-curated music.
 But you can check their event calendar for other pool parties that may happen Thursday through Saturday.

 Nason’s Beer Hall is a modern take on the American sports bar.
 Located on the street level at the corner of J Street and Sixth Avenue, the bar is across the street from East Village – home of the Padres MLB Park.

 The bar serves 24 local beers on tap, plus another 22 bottled beers.
 There’s a simple menu of shareable plates, sandwiches, and snacks.

-Exposed brick walls, painted floors, black-and-white framed prints, and a central bar create an edgy urban ambience.
+Exposed brick walls, painted floors, black-and-white framed prints, and a central bar create an edgy urban ambiance.
 Folding glass doors open onto a sidewalk patio.
-Fun amenities include a popcorn cart, beer pong table, vintage bar games, and of course lots of TVs tuned to every sport.
+Fun amenities include a popcorn cart, beer pong table, vintage bar games, and, of course, lots of TVs tuned to every sport.

 Fifth & Rose

 Fifth & Rose is Pendry San Diego’s sophisticated cocktail bar just off the lobby at the corner of J Street and Fifth Avenue.